 All car line traffic must enter through the front loop of the school.

 Visitor parking spots in front of the school are only for parking to volunteer, attend a conference, or sign a student out.

-Do not use these spots for morning drop off, parents are not allowed to park and walk their student up to the building.
+Do not use these spots for morning drop-off, as parents are not allowed to park and walk their students up to the building.

 2:05 PM Child Development (CD) car rider students are dismissed